What is the purpose of an alternating pressure mattress?

 What is included with my purchase?
 Do I need to purchase anything in addition?

-How do I know if my patient needs an alternating pressure mattress?
+How do I know if I need an alternating pressure mattress?

 How do I adjust the firmness or softness of my alternating pressure mattress?